perrywarner/COMP407_Dataviewer-App/README.md

 cd COMP407_Dataviewer-App
 ```

-- Now, build the project by running:
+- Now, we want to build and run the project on your local machine.
+When you do, you can open in your web browser at localhost:3000.
+To cancel the local server, you can exit it by the command ctrl-c.
+To execute the build manager and server, run the following command:

 ```
 npm start
 ```

-- This will build and run the project on your local machine.
-You can view it by following localhost:3000 in a web browser.

 - To make your own changes to COMP407_Dataviewer-App, you have the following options: